 Join a Committee

-University Assembly Codes and Judicial Committee
+University Assembly Campus Codes Committee

-University Assembly Campus Infrastructure Committee
+University Assembly Campus Welfare Committee

-Reviews and approves proposed motions related to: environmental impact and sustainability; information technology; transportation and commuter policies; and, any other topic deemed relevant to campus infrastructure by the University Assembly Executive Board.More Information Apply Now
+The Committee reviews any proposed motions and university policies related to diversity and inclusion; family support; health services; and, any other topic deemed relevant to campus welfare by the University Assembly’s Executive Board.More Information Apply Now